Run PWM regression on a sample of the data

 sample_fracis NULL.- parallel

-pssm_match.
-Note that the closest match is returned, even if it is not similar enough in absolute terms.- screen_db
+motif_datasetusingpssm_match.
+The closest match is always returned, even if similarity is low.- screen_db

 - final_metric